 Most dogs probably have a few parasites floating around in their digestive tracts, but the immune systems of adult dogs are typically able to keep the invaders in check.

 Puppies, on the other hand, can quickly become overwhelmed and develop a belly full of wriggling worms requiring a quality puppy dewormer.

-Worms and other parasites are also quite contagious, and puppies can pass them between each other several different times.
+Worms in puppies (and other parasites) are also quite contagious, and puppies can pass them between each other several different times.
 Fortunately, most common puppy worms are easy to eradicate, and they rarely cause serious problems if treated in a timely fashion.